-From Jan 2017 to Dec 2021, Arrington missed 75 of 2,565 roll call votes, which is 2.9%.
-This is on par with the median of 2.1% among the lifetime records of representatives currently serving.
+From Jan 2017 to Dec 2022, Arrington missed 137 of 3,096 roll call votes, which is 4.4%.
+This is much worse than the median of 2.0% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.

 The information on this page is originally sourced from a variety of materials, including: